 What is the new Secretary-General’s approach?

 The new Secretary-General, António Guterres, outlined his approach in a report earlier this year, and went further in a meeting on the 18th September.
+Regular factsheets succinctly summarise the steps taken.
 The approach takes several very welcome and necessary steps: recruiting victims’ advocates, empowering a special coordinator for sexual exploitation and abuse, and looking to rebuild trust between the countries that contribute troops (TCCs) and the UN Secretariat, particularly on the issue of accountability via a voluntary compact with TCCs.